RajSingh-123/HR-Attrition-Dashboard/README.md

 5. Publish your version to Power BI service or share `.pbix`.

 ---
+## 📄 License
+MIT License – feel free to fork and adapt!

 ⭐ If you found this helpful, feel free to fork or star this repo!